 My blog is at netplexity.org and I am on Twitter at @netplexity.

 I run a number of BSc and MSci undergraduate projects.
 All my projects are done in pairs and are theoretically or numerically inclined.
-The Physics MSc project are based on similar topics to the undergraduate ones while the QFFF MSc projects are completely different.
+The Physics MSc projects are based on similar topics to the undergraduate ones.
 See the relevant web pages for lists of projects.
 Through a combination of hard work and simple luck, the work on some of these projects has been turned into research papers.
-For a list of papers I have coauthored with undergraduates see the list maintained on the undergraduate student physics pages or look at my own page listing publications with undergraduates.

-I am also a personal tutor, looking after the general academic and general welfare of around sixteen Undergraduates and several MSc students from the Quantum Fields and Fundamental Forces MSc.
+I am also a personal tutor, looking after the general academic and general welfare of several students, both undergraduate and masters students..

 et al., 2011, Uncovering space-independent communities in spatial networks, Proceedings of the National Academy of Sciences of the United States of America, Vol:108, ISSN:0027-8424, Pages:7663-7668